Sheriff (Ret.) Currie Myers, PhD, MBA

 Senior Visiting Fellow

-Sheriff (Ret) Currie Myers, PhD, MBA has a combined 30 years of professional experience as a state trooper, special agent, sheriff, criminologist, professor, and university executive.
-Dr Myers ended his law enforcement career as the sheriff of Johnson County, Kansas which serves a population of more than 600,000 citizens in the Kansas City Metropolitan area and is one of the largest sheriff’s offices in the Midwest with nearly 750 employees and a jail population of approximately 1,000 inmates.
+Sheriff Myers has a combined 30 years of professional experience as a state trooper, special agent, sheriff, criminologist, professor, and university executive.
+He ended his law enforcement career as the sheriff of Johnson County, Kansas, which serves a population of more than 600,000 citizens in the Kansas City Metropolitan area and is one of the largest sheriff’s offices in the Midwest with nearly 750 employees and a jail population of approximately 1,000 inmates.
 He is a nationally recognized expert in criminal justice public policy as well as organizational management and leadership and has spoken at more than 1,000 local, state, and national conferences.

-As a professor, Dr. Myers has developed and taught more than 25 courses at both the undergraduate and graduate level including disciplines within criminal justice, criminology, organizational management, leadership, ethics, and in the humanities.
-As a senior university executive (school dean and associate vice president), he has rolled out new degree programs, new product and program concepts, conducted program reviews, and have development outcomes-based, applied learning curriculum in various forms of modality (online, blended, and didactic).
-While the dean of the school of justice studies at Rasmussen College in Bloomington, Minnesota, Dr. Myers led a student population of nearly 2,000 along with approximately 150 faculty and staff to include a state-of-the-art police academy and corrections academy.
+As a professor, Sheriff Myers has developed and taught more than 25 undergraduate and graduate courses, including disciplines within criminal justice, criminology, organizational management, leadership, ethics, and in the humanities.
+As the dean of the school of justice studies at Rasmussen College in Bloomington, Minnesota, Myers led a student population of nearly 2,000 along with approximately 150 faculty and staff to include a state-of-the-art police academy and corrections academy.

 Donate to the